 - Process until smooth.

-- Taste it and add in extra salt, spices, or lemon as desired.
+- Taste the zucchini hummus, and adjust it to suit your taste by adding extra salt, spices, or lemon if desired.

-- Add in a few strips of roasted red pepper to the rest, and blend until smooth.
+- Add in a few strips of roasted red pepper (around 1/2 of a pepper) to the rest, blending until smooth.

-Not sure how to make and peel roasted red peppers?
+- Learn how to make roasted red peppers here.